A model to help tech companies make responsible technology a reality

 For a technology to be responsible, it needs to understand and respect the ecosystems it operates within.

-The idea of a single user journey focused on a consumer interacting with a product in isolation needs to evolve.
+When you design a technology, you need to think about the big picture that technology will live in and the impact it can have.
+Designing products based on a single users journey that focuses only on a consumer interacting with a product in isolation needs to evolve.
 In practice, we all experience technology in different ways in different aspects of our lives and we need to incorporate this understanding into the design of products.

 Doteveryone’s Digital Understanding model shows how we relate differently to technologies as individuals, as consumers, as members of society and as workers.

-Responsible technology companies need to consider each of these four contexts, the different needs they generate and the different ways people will interact with their technology in these contexts.
+Responsible technology companies need to consider the many ways a user exists in the world and the different ways people will interact with their technology in these contexts.

-Responsible technology needs to consider the potential unintended consequences which can arise beyond the specific intended purpose of a product or service.
+Responsible technology needs to consider the potential unintended consequences beyond the specific intended purpose of a product or service.

 Companies have to learn how to anticipate what those consequences might be and every contributor to a tech product needs to participate in identifying them.
-This proactive approach mitigates the risk of products having a toxic side effect which had not been foreseen — an issue which many less thoughtful companies are currently facing.
+This proactive approach mitigates the risk of products having a side-effect which had not been foreseen — an issue which many less thoughtful companies are currently facing.

 But it’s important to remember that consequences don’t have to be negative — there are unexpected benefits as well as drawbacks and backfires — and we want to capture both the positives and the harms.